springfall2008/batpred/docs/customisation.md

 If you have performance problems turn **switch.predbat_calculate_fast_plan** (_expert mode_) On to help reduce your CPU load.

-The number of threads you use can change your performance, you can set **threads** in apps.yaml to 0 to disable threading if you don't have multiple CPUs available or set it to 'auto' (the default) to use one thread per CPU.
+The number of threads you use can change your performance, you can set **threads** in `apps.yaml` to 0 to disable threading if you don't have multiple CPUs available or set it to 'auto' (the default) to use one thread per CPU.
+Its recommended you don't set this to an odd number of threads.

 ## Battery loss options